ejwillemse/BAN313/chapter6.md

 test_object("pStockoutMedian_160", undefined_msg = "Make sure to define an object `pStockoutMedian_160`.",
 incorrect_msg = "Something went wrong in calculating the median stock-out proportion over 30 days.
 Make sure to assign the median (not the mean) to `pStockoutMedian_160`.")

 success_msg("Correct!
-We have no developed a simulation model that takes random production and orders into consideration.
-Note how the distribution of the stock-out proportion changed when moving from a constant to a random production process.
-The proportion of stock-outs is also much higher and increasing the production size from 150 to 160 made less of an impact than previously.
-This is expected such some of the products are scrapped.
-Using the simulation model we can check what impact a more precise machine drilling machine will have on orders.
+We have developed a simulation model that takes random production and random orders into consideration.
+Note how the distribution of the stock-out proportion changed when moving from a constant to random production process.
+The proportion of stock-outs is also much higher.
+Increasing the production size from 150 to 160 made less of an impact than previously.
+This is expected since some of the 150 or 160 products are scrapped and not available for sale.
+Using the simulation model we can check what impact a more precise drilling machine will have on orders.
 We can also check what impact an improved rework process will have.
-Another factor to analyse is increasing the production size to more than 160 products.
-The examples used in this chapter were somewhat simplified.
+Another factor to analyse is increasing the production size to more than 160 products.\n The examples used in this chapter were somewhat simplified.
 The distribution of process outputs are seldom given.
 Instead we need to infer the outputs using actual data.
 This can be achieved using the techniques from the previous chapters.")
 ```